thex3family/thex3family-website/public/content/understand-yourself/index.md

 ## What Is The Better Life Framework?

 We integrated foundational theories in psychological and personal development to facilitate a deeper understanding of oneself and others.
-It presents nine unique levels, each characterized by distinct experiences and motivations, offering a comprehensive framework for impactful actions that help you live a better life.
+It presents nine unique life perspectives, each characterized by distinct experiences and motivations, offering a comprehensive framework for impactful actions that help you live a better life.

 ### Core Concepts